quanap5/earthquakeCNN/README.md

 - Go to folder ./pre_time_eventDetection agian to accumulate occurence of keyword related tweet
 - Run script:
 	- python accumulateTime.py
-- Out put will be use to run Time event detection (Now this algorithm I code on Matlab--> you should run on matlab with input file.csv easily)
+- Out put will be use to run Time event detection (Now this algorithm I code on Matlab--> you should run on matlab with input file.csv)